-Select the best time to meet with your boss… and expect some questions.
+Select the best time to meet with your boss (and expect questions).

 Request a salary meeting with your immediate boss, bringing in your fully documented request for a raise.
 Don’t just spring your demands on them!

 Then, get ready for the negotiation.
-You might need to have a few additional strategies in your back pocket, such as descriptions of new responsibilities you’ve shouldered or how you always look out for other members of your team (in other words, intangible contributions) to add to your justification for a raise.
+You might need to have a few additional strategies in your back pocket, such as descriptions of new responsibilities you’ve shouldered or how you’ve retained valuable team members, to bolster your justification.

 Be ready for pushback on your request for a raise in salary.

 Some bosses may be caught off guard when you bring up your salary, in which case you can ask for some time to meet with them again.